marshallrichards/turbodrone/README.md

 Make sure WiFi Dongle is plugged in, drone is turned on, connect to the "BRAND-MODEL-XXXXXX" network before proceeding.

-To run the video viewer, run:
+To use remote controls only, run:
 ```
-python receive_video.py
+python main.py
 ```

-To control the drone from the CLI client, run:
+To do RC + video viewer, run:
 ```
-python remote_control.py
+python main.py --with-video
 ```
 Make sure to fly in a safe area, preferably outdoors with little wind.
 And note that the "Land" button _currently_ is more of a E-stop button that will stop the drone motors immediately.